Professor Mark Whittingham

 Total of c10 undergrad and masters students.

-- Manning P, VanderPlas F, Soliveres S, Allan E, Maestre FT, Mace G, Whittingham MJ, Fischer M. What is multifunctionality?.
-Nature Ecology and Evolution 2017.
-In Press.
+- Manning P, VanderPlas F, Soliveres S, Allan E, Maestre FT, Mace G, Whittingham MJ, Fischer M. Redefining ecosystem multifunctionality.
+Nature Ecology and Evolution 2018, 2, 427-436.

 - Reed MS, Allen K, Attlee A, Dougill AD, Evans K, Kenter J, Hoy J, McNab D, Stead S, Twyman C, Scott A, Smyth MA, Stringer LC, Whittingham MJ.
 A Place-Based Approach to Payments for Ecosystem Services.
 Global Environmental Change 2017, 43, 92-106.